|

 Remembrance

-Canadian Legion and its branches are the Guardians of Remembrance
+The Royal Canadian Legion and its branches are the

-11 a.m. at the Carlingwood Mall.
-Our main service and
+Shopping Centre at 11 a.m. and the service and

 Westboro